Enterprise Risk Management (ERM): What It Is and Processes

 3. Performance (The Risk Management Cycle)

 When we talk about performance in ERM, we’re really looking at the everyday activities of managing risk.
 This means identifying, assessing, and then actually responding to all sorts of different risks, which is an ongoing, cyclical process.
+Using performance metrics, organizations can more effectively track and assess their risk management strategies.

 It’s not a one-and-done kind of thing; this cycle is definitely a continuous loop, ensuring the company is constantly adapting to threats that are always evolving.
 This approach really helps make the business more resilient over time.